mnelissen/coo/README.md

 lead to two copies of that base class in the final class: one for all of the virtual references, and one for the literal.

+### Final classes

+Inserting `final` before the `struct <name>` declares the class as a final class.
+Final means that it cannot be inherited from.
+This optimizes calls to virtual functions inherited from the primary base class to be direct calls, as it is known what function they will call.
+Note that virtual functions inherited from secondary base classes are not optimized: their implementation performs a base pointer translation (from secondary to implementing-primary class), therefore calling those functions of this class will still occur via their VMT pointer.

 ### Constructors

 A function defined in a struct that has the same name as the struct is the